 Best YouTube Shorts Script Formats

 Different Shorts need different script styles.
-A tutorial does not need the same structure as a product video, and a faceless video does not need the same pacing as a talking-head clip.
+A tutorial does not need the same structure as a product video.
+A faceless Short does not need the same pacing as a talking-head clip.
+Pick the format that matches the idea.

 1. The Mistake Fix Script